RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - Maritime had 4 trawlers.
 It hired a 5th from Ocean Trawlers.
       - Maritime had applied for 5 licences to operate the trawlers.
       - Only 3 were granted – Maritime did not allocate one to the trawler hired from Ocean Trawlers and claimed that the contract was frustrated.
-      - ‘The essence of "frustration" is that it should not be due to the act or election of the party.’
+      - 'The essence of "frustration" is that it should not be due to the act or election of the party.'
 (530, Privy Council)
     - Penrith District Rugby League Football Club Limited v Fittler [1996] NSWSC 523
       - In my judgment, it would be grossly inequitable if a party could shelter behind the fact that it had brought about the frustrating event in order to avoid what would otherwise have been the consequences of such frustration, namely discharge of the contract at the behest of the other party.
       - There is English authority that such an inequitable outcome is not the result.
-      - Rather, the innocent party may rely upon the circumstances brought about by the other party to the contract as giving rise to frustration.’
+      - Rather, the innocent party may rely upon the circumstances brought about by the other party to the contract as giving rise to frustration.'
 (Santow J)
   - TERM IN CONTRACT
     - The Eugenia [1964] 2 QB 226
-      - ‘... you have first to construe the contract and see whether the parties have themselves provided for the situation that has arisen.
+      - '... you have first to construe the contract and see whether the parties have themselves provided for the situation that has arisen.
       - If they have provided for it, the contract must govern.
-There is no frustration.’
+There is no frustration.'
 (239, Lord Denning MR)
     - Claude Neon Ltd v Hardie [1970] Qd R 93
       - Claude installed and hired a neon sign to Hardie for 3 years.
-      - Cl (f) provided that, if Hardie’s tenancy was extinguished, then the hire fee on the remaining period of the hire agreement became due.
+      - Cl (f) provided that, if Hardie's tenancy was extinguished, then the hire fee on the remaining period of the hire agreement became due.
-      - Hardie’s building was resumed and demolished – Claude sued for the hire fee for the remaining period.
+      - Hardie's building was resumed and demolished – Claude sued for the hire fee for the remaining period.
       - Hardie argued the hire agreement was frustrated by the resumption and demolition.
     - Claude Neon Ltd v Hardie [1970] Qd R 93
-      - ‘For the reasons given by my brother Lucas, I agree that this contract has not been discharged by the application of the doctrine of frustration.
+      - 'For the reasons given by my brother Lucas, I agree that this contract has not been discharged by the application of the doctrine of frustration.
-      - The eventuality of the lessee’s interest in the premises being brought to an end by the compulsory acquisition of the premises is covered in the clear and unambiguous words used in the material part of clause (f) of the conditions annexed to the hiring agreement.’
+      - The eventuality of the lessee's interest in the premises being brought to an end by the compulsory acquisition of the premises is covered in the clear and unambiguous words used in the material part of clause (f) of the conditions annexed to the hiring agreement.'
 (98, WB Campbell J)
   - FORESEEN/FORESEEABLE EVENT NOT COVERED BY CONTRACT
     - If:
       - the contract does not provide for the event; and